 - You need to manage numerous projects

-- Reliable and up to date information is needed for making decisions
+- Reliable and up-to-date information is what you require for making decisions

-- The projects are happening in a variety of departments, but are interdependent and possibly international as well
+- Your projects are happening in a variety of departments, but are interdependent and possibly have an international setup

-- You need their ability to make decisions quickly because you’re working in a dynamic environment
+- You need their ability to make decisions quickly because you are working in a dynamic environment

 - Project expenses are becoming a more critical issue

-- You need to determine the project priorities and strategic importance and take these into
+- You need to determine the projects’ priorities and strategic contribution and take these into account

-A PMO should be positioned in the company’s upper echelons.
-This has several advantages, among them that the right project-related information reaches upper management and the key decision-makers.
+A project management office should be positioned in the company’s upper echelons.
+This has several advantages, among them that the right project-related information reaches top management and the key decision-makers.